OriolFilter/FGO_Farming_Bot/README.md

 - 1.04b Added support for 'Stuns' cards, which will avoid, improved code, fixed some errors about picking the CE from the support list

+- 1.05 No longer sends a friend request in case you used somone who is not in your friend list, this patch will be used for the "saber wars" event.

 #### About Updates

 Remember to update 'templates' folder with each patch.